charangajjala/AWS_Notes/AWS_Developer_Associate/EC2_Service/EC2_Storage.md

 ## EFS – Elastic File System
 - Managed [NFS (network file system)](../../Cloud_Basics.md) that can be mounted on many EC2
-- EFS works with EC2 instances in multi-AZ
+- EFS works with EC2 instances in multi-AZ (By default only across different zones in a single region)
 - Highly available, scalable, expensive (3x gp2), pay per use
 ![](Assets/2023-02-15-21-14-40.png)
 - Use cases: content management, web serving, data sharing, Wordpress